The new Mass Effect trailer could be the first sign of a true Mass Effect 4

 If that’s the case, fans of the series would be ecstatic.

 At its recent N7 Day event, BioWare had told audiences that its veteran team was hard at work on the next entry in the series and this is clearly the early results of that work.
-Whether it's a true Mass Effect 3 sequel, a Mass Effect Andromeda 2 or something else entirely is impossible to discern at this point, but with the little evidence we do have, it seems BioWare might just take us back to where it all began.
+Whether it's a true Mass Effect 3 sequel or a Mass Effect Andromeda 2 is impossible to discern at this point.
+It could be something entirely new in the Mass Effect universe, too.
+With the little evidence we do have, it seems BioWare might just take us back to where it all began.

+In the meantime, Mass Effect Remaster will launch in Spring 2021 for Xbox One, PlayStation 4, and PC, with "forward compatibility and targeted enhancements" planned for Xbox Series X and PS5.